Hire in Belgium

 December 25Christmas Day

 The approximate time for sharing the contract with an employee in Belgium is 5 business days assuming no special requests or changes to our standard employment contract.
+Using a Belgium Employer of Record significantly reduces administrative delays and ensures faster onboarding.
 Any such requests or changes would need to undergo internal and external review, directly leading to a time delay.

 NOTE: This number is subject to change and is only an estimation of the Contract Sharing Time.
 The estimated Contract Sharing Time begins from the moment that WorkMotion has received all required information from both the client and the employee.